 PLEASE NOTE: Instructions for Downloading or Printing

-- Click the appropriate .doc or .pdf.
+- Click the appropriate .pdf.

 - Click "File" and then select "Download" or click the "Download" or "Print" icon on the top left hand side of the window.

 - Once you have downloaded the file, we recommend using Adobe Reader to view your application.